Sashwatrawat22/Future-Customer-Predictor-Audiobook-App/README.md

 The Task

-create a machine learning algorithm, which is able to predict if a customer will buy again.
+Create a Machine Learning Model, which is able to predict if a customer will buy again.
 (This is a classification problem with two classes: won't buy and will buy, represented by 0s and 1s.)